-This article aims not to point out failings, but to simply take a closer look at the stories surrounding some of the players who have become famous for their online struggles, against the very best players in the world, who lurk at the very highest of stakes.
+This article aims not to point out failings.
+Its aim is to simply take a closer look at the stories of the biggest poker losses surrounding some of the players who have become famous for their online struggles, against the very best players in the world, who lurk at the very highest of stakes.

 Paul Phua: $4,6 million

 In recent times, online names which were formerly a mystery have been revealed, shedding greater light on the identities of our online heroes, and villains, depending on your view.
 “MalACEsia” is an online high stakes player who has been mixing it with the worlds best for years, and has since been revealed as junket operator, key player in Macau’s biggest games, and successful businessman, Paul Phua.
 Under his online alias, he has played just over 49,000 hands.
 This is around 3% of the total number of hands played by Gus Hansen for example, and is a small sample size.
 This obviously means that Phua’s losses aren’t necessarily an accurate reflection of his skill, and as with most rich businessmen, he isn’t hunting weaker players, he’s sitting with the best.
 Currently Phua‘s losses online stand at almost $4.6 million, but rumours suggest he is a massive winner in Macau’s big game, and could easily be seriously in profit when you look at live and online results together.